Does the UV process change the taste of my drinking water?

 What is a Boil Water Advisory and how does it affect me?

 A Boil Water Advisory (BWA) will be issued by your municipal water provider if the municipal water being provided to your home or business is deemed to be unfit for human consumption.
 This may be the result of a number of circumstances, however the municipality is informing their customers that at this point-in-time, the water is not safe for drinking, unless treated by some other method such as physically boiling the water for a minimum of 1 minute at a rapid boil.
 Depending on the exact nature of the BWA, other precautions may need to be taking such as avoiding baths or showers (especially in water ingestion is possible).
 The municipality will advise when the BWA is over and how to ensure your home's water supply is made safe.
-For an example of some of the procedures surrounding a BWA, please click here.

 Do I need to get a plumber to install the UV or can I do it myself?